FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 # Ph-UI!!!

-For lab this week, we focus on prototyping and the physical look and feel of the device.
+For lab this week, we focus on both on sensing, to bring in new modes of input into your devices, as well as prototyping the physical look and feel of the device.
 Start collecting cardboard, if possible!

 ## Part 1 Lab Preparation